thinkshout/mailchimp/modules/mailchimp_lists/README.txt

 follow to confirm their subscription, rather than being immediately subscribed and send a confirmation message from MailChimp.

+## Rules (and Roles)
+There is a single Rules action to subscribe or unsubscribe Entities with a configured Mailchimp Subscription field.
+This can be used to simply re-create the Roles-based auto-subscription functionality in earlier versions of Mailchimp Lists.
+Simply create a Mailchimp Subscription field on Users and hide the field from them in the UI, then create a rule that subscribes users to this list when they are saved, based on their role.

+A sample Rules configuration export is provided here.
+This assigns based on Role "3" and targets a field called field_members:

+{ "rules_member_subscriptions" : {
+    "LABEL" : "Member Subscriptions",
+    "PLUGIN" : "reaction rule",
+    "OWNER" : "rules",
+    "REQUIRES" : [ "rules", "mailchimp_lists" ],
+    "ON" : { "user_presave" : [] },
+    "IF" : [
+      { "user_has_role" : { "account" : [ "account" ], "roles" : { "value" : { "3" : "3" } } } }
+    ],
+    "DO" : [
+      { "mailchimp_lists_user_subscribe" : {
+          "entity" : [ "account" ],
+          "field" : [ "account:field-subscribers" ],
+          "subscribe" : 1
+        }
+      }
+    ]
+  }
+}

 ## Webhooks

 Direct your browser to: admin/config/services/mailchimp